 How to succeed in personalization without being creepy

 Although personalization has never been more prevalent, users have also never been so concerned about privacy.
-And while the majority of users are still willing to sacrifice some amount of privacy for convenience or an improved experience, the line between providing great service and invading someone’s privacy is thin and can shift from user to user.
+And while the majority of users are still willing to sacrifice some amount of privacy for convenience or an improved experience, the line between providing great service and invading someone’s privacy is thin and depends on the user.

-Following are a few guidelines that will help you to engage users and avoid scaring them away:
+Here are a few guidelines to engage users and avoid scaring them away:

 - Don’t stereotype.
 There’s a big difference between personalizing user experience and limiting it.
 Recommend content but don’t rely too heavily on complex behavioral rules that drive a user’s browsing experience.
 Gender-based marketing, for example, can backfire.
 Urban Outfitters discovered that female customers not only regularly bought men’s clothing items, but also took offense to being obviously marketed to as females.